ReubenTheDS/my-fake-org-on-gcp/README.md

 # About
 This project simulates an Org that is using Google Cloud resources.
-Terraform is used as much as possible
+Terraform & Ansible are used as much as possible

 # Org Structure
 The Organisation consists of:
-- The CEO & GCP project owner i.e. you
+- The CEO & GCP project owner
 - 2 Data Scientists
 - 1 MLOPs engineer
 - 1 Infrastructure engineer